tryptech/reddit-place-script-2022/README.md

     "names": ["template1_name1", "template1_name2", "template2_name1"],
     //Where the template image will be saved or loaded from "image_path": "image.png",
-    // [x,y] where you want the top left pixel of the local image to be drawn on canvas if template_urls is empty "image_start_coords": [741, 610],
     // delay between starting threads (can be 0) "thread_delay": 2,
     // array of accounts to use